AbolfaZlRezaEe/NMock/README.md

 ![NMock Banner](https://user-images.githubusercontent.com/73066290/198220049-159f1118-b181-415d-bc61-c9a0d7b1bf87.png)
 ## :collision: What is NMock?
 Ever wondered how Android developers test map features and functionalities in their projects?
 Do they ride their cars or bikes to do so, or do they walk in the streets?
 The answer is no.

 There are applications in Android called Mock applications.
-They help us generate fake locations and trips to test the features.
+They help us generate fake locations and trips to test map features.

 **NMock** is a tool that helps you generate fake locations and trips to test the map feature in your product.
 It enables you to share them with others as well.
 We've built this application with the help of the following products and services:
 - **[Google Map SDK](https://developers.google.com/maps/documentation)**